STAR Tutorial

 Introduction

-The star-sw version is here, which corresponds to the latest version star pro
+The starver corresponds to the latest version star pro

 with compiler gcc4.85